TanapolHongsuwan/ROS_project/README.md

 ### Build

+1. Go to catkin_ws/src file

+		$ cd catkin_ws/src

-1. First of all, clone this repository with the following command.
+2. First of all, clone this repository with the following command.

 		$ git clone https://github.com/TanapolHongsuwan/ROS_recorder.git

 		$ cd ROS_recorder

-2. In a new terminal, perform.
+3. In a new terminal, perform.

 		$ roscore

-3. Perform '$ catkin_make'.
+4. Perform '$ catkin_make'.

 		$ cd ..

 		$ cd catkin_make

-4. Move to the scripts file.
+5. Go to the scripts file.

 		$ cd src/project2/scripts

-5. Set the permission for the publisher andd the subscriber program.
+6. Set the permission for the publisher andd the subscriber program.

 		$ bash permissions.bash